raganwald/raganwald.github.com/_posts/2015-06-17-functional-mixins.md

 Functional mixins provide an opportunity to implement such functionality, at the cost of some complexity in the `Mixin` function that creates functional mixins.

 As a general rule, it's best to have things behave as similarly as possible in the domain code, and this sometimes does involve some extra complexity in the infrastructure code.
-But that is more of a guideline than a hard-and-fast rule, and for this reason there is a place for both the mixin pattern and functional mixins in JavaScript.
+But that is more of a guideline than a hard-and-fast rule, and for this reason there is a place for both the object mixin pattern *and* functional mixins in JavaScript.

 ---